bennygdev/mcstatus-discordbot/README.md

 CLIENT_ID = BOT ID
 ```
 <br>
 Make sure to run the command file first to initalise the slash commands first before running the index file.
-Also make sure to replace the 3 const variables with your information.
+Also make sure to replace the 3 const variables with your information for the 3 files in the functions folder.
 Below for reference:

 ```
 const serverIP = "YOUR SERVER IP";